rotdrop/nextcloud-roundcube/README.md

-A working setting -- but I suppose it undermines the security improvements which were the cause for the new setting -- is the following which in essence reestablished the previous behaviour to have only relative links:
+A working setting -- but I suppose it undermines the security improvements which were the cause for the new setting -- is the following which in essence restores the previous behaviour to have only relative links:

 ```